KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 This extension specification is targeting WebGL 1.0, and can be supported in any WebGL 1.0-based engine if the device supports the necessary WebGL extensions.

+The [conformance](#conformance) section specifies how the extension interacts with the attributes defined in the base specification, as well as how the extension interacts with other extensions.

 * **Abridged example glTF**: [sample_techniques.gltf](examples/sample_techniques.gltf)

 ## glTF Schema Updates